-We have not authorized any dealer, salesperson or any other person to give any information or to represent anything not contained in this prospectus.
+ANPATH GROUP, INC. We have not authorized any dealer, salesperson or any other person to give any information or to represent anything not contained in this prospectus.
 You must not rely on any unauthorized information.
-This prospectus does not offer to sell or buy any shares in any jurisdiction where it is unlawful.
-The information in this prospectus is current as of, 2006 18,172,504 SHARES OF COMMON STOCK Until PROSPECTUS
+This prospectus 18,149,103 SHARES OF does not offer to sell or buy any shares in any jurisdiction COMMON STOCK where it is unlawful.
+The information in this prospectus is participating in this offering, may be required to deliver a prospectus.
+This is in addition to the dealers' obligation to deliver a prospectus when acting as underwriters and with PROSPECTUS respect to their unsold allotments or subscriptions.